-The governor for the two existing generators was replaced in mid 2014 with a new PLC governor.
-"Rivermaster" governor model number DG-4 for multi-jet Pelton machines supplied from Control Electronics Ltd, in New Zealand.
+The governor for the two existing generators was replaced in mid 2014 with a new PLC governor; "Rivermaster" governor model number DG-4 for multi-jet Pelton machines supplied from Control Electronics Ltd, in New Zealand.
 Governor for the third generator will be of the similar type.

-2.3.1.4 Generator & Exciter
+2.3.1.2 Generator & Exciter

-Provide a new 2500kVA, 750rpm generator in compliance with Section 6 Part 2.4.3.
-The generator shall be complete with excitation system, lube oil pumping unit (if required for the generator design), cooling water system (if required for the generator design) and instrumentation.
-The generator inertia shall not be less than the 2 existing generator.
+Provide a new 2500kVA, 750rpm generator suitable to existing turbine.
+The generator shall be complete with excitation system, lubrication system (if required), cooling water system (if required and instrumentation.
+The generator inertia shall not be less than the existing generator.